-Café Seoul is a Korea-based expat-lifestyle podcast.
-Co-hosted by a duo of expats from North America, each episode deals with a particular hot-button theme or issue.
-Café Seoul discusses recent news, answers listener questions, and interviews interesting people all for the sake of intelligent discussion with a dash of humor.
+From 2013 to 2017, Café Seoul was a Korea-based expat-lifestyle podcast.
+Co-hosted by a duo of expats from North America, each episode dealt with a particular hot-button theme or issue.
+Café Seoul at that time discussed recent news, answered listener questions, and interviewed interesting people all for the sake of intelligent discussion with a dash of humor.

 Hailing from small-town Canada, Rob has lived in Seoul since 2003, and written about life in South Korea on his blog, “Roboseyo” since 2006.
-Rob was a founding member of Café Seoul, and presents the “On The Pulse” interview segment.
+Rob was a founding member of Café Seoul, and under our previous format presented the “On The Pulse” interview segment.
 He holds a Masters’ Degree in Korean Studies, and uses chopsticks very well.
 These days, he balances blogging, family, podcasting and other writing projects with a job teaching English to university students.
-His friends actually do call him “Roboseyo..
+His friends actually do call him “Roboseyo.”

-A native of the State of Maryland in the USA, Eugene moved to Korea in 2006 for graduate school, but ended up staying longer than he intended.
+A native of the State of Maryland in the USA, Eugene moved to Korea in 2006 for graduate school, but ended up staying longer than he intended, until 2017.
 He holds a Masters’ Degree in International Relations and is a geek about sci-fi films and tv shows, baseball, pro wrestling, and various other subjects (so you probably don’t want to play against him in trivial pursuit).
-Eugene was a founding member of Café Seoul and he also writes and produces the podcast, and each episode presents the News of the Weird segment.
+Eugene was a founding member of Café Seoul and he also writes and produces the podcast, and presented the News of the Weird segment under the previous format.

 Dissatisfied with management’s death grip on creative control at the radio station where he worked, as a writer for a show, hired because he was considered creative, Eugene Hwang explored the idea of podcasting in late 2012.
 After discussing with coworker and serious newsman Dan Shin during one of their constant complain-about-my-job-rants, the initial concept of Café Seoul was born.
 In its infancy, the envisioned podcast would involve friends gathering together over dinner and discussing events.
 After consulting with other disgruntled radio employees, the original team consisted of Eugene, Dan, longtime radio writer and guest Christine Shin, public speaking consultant Michael Jones, future Hollywood Starlet Olivia Lim, and Korea-related-blogger heavyweight Rob Ouwehand.
 The pilot episode was recorded on an a small audio recorder in an actual coffee shop.